 A Four Minute Read

-A common roadblock to implementing business process improvement projects is the conceit that the work is “too complex” or “customer-centered” to “follow process.”
-Demands are too dynamic, or unpredictable, the refrain goes – having a process would only limit the ability to get work done.
+Clients frequently tell me that my crazy ideas about “business processes” can’t improve their business, because the work is “too complex” or “customer-centered” to “follow process.”
+The marketplace is too dynamic, or unpredictable, their refrain goes – being shackled to rules would only limit the ability to get real work done.

-I have coached project managers with multi-million dollar portfolios who bristle at the very idea of following a project management process, for example.
-(And don’t get the Agilistas started on the human bondage that is “process”.)
-“My project is so unique,” they say, “it could never fit within the arbitrary constraints of a process.”
+I have coached project managers with multi-million dollar portfolios who bristle at the very idea of following a project management process.
+(And don’t get the Agilistas started on the human bondage that is “process documentation”.)
+“My project is so unique,” they say, “it could never fit within your arbitrary constraints.”

 This perception, while widespread, is false.

-It is a fundamental misunderstanding of what “process” actually is – versus, say, “operating procedures.”
-True, SOPs or standard work, are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions become frustrating.
-And, ultimately, ignored.
+This is a fundamental misunderstanding of what “process” actually is – versus, say, “operating procedures.”
+SOPs, or standard work, are (intentionally) limiting – and when the real-world situation at hand does not quite fit a pre-ordained list of tasks, the instructions can become frustrating.
+Thus, ultimately, ignored.

-Well-designed business processes should not be that narrow.
-A well-designed process is meant to accomplish a specific goal, and should allow for freedom within a framework to meet that need.
+But well-designed business processes should not be that narrow.
+“Well-designed” means goal (rather than activity) oriented, and should allow for freedom within a framework to meet that need.

-It may seem paradoxical, but it is that very framework – the built-in limitations – that create the freedom.
+It may sound paradoxical, but it is that very framework – the built-in limitations – that create the freedom.

 No one is likely to argue that Jimi Hendrix, say, or Mozart, were arbitrarily restricted from achieving their individual creative genius.
 However, they were indeed both confined –limited by the same 12 notes – as are Paul McCartney, Taylor Swift, and Vivaldi.